Martin Silver, PS

 July 5, 2016 by Martin Silver

-In a recent blog posted to this site (May 6, 2016) we discussed the risk in purchasing a business without understanding Washington’s successor liability law.
-A new Department of Revenue appeals decision released June 24, 2016, is a surprising taxpayer success, and one which should be read and studied by anyone facing a possible successor situation.
-While… CONTINUE
+In a recent blog posted to this site (May 6, 2016) we discussed the risk in purchasing a business without understanding Washington’s successorship liability law.
+A new Department of Revenue appeals decision released June 24, 2016, is a surprising taxpayer success, and one which should be read and studied by anyone facing a possible successor… CONTINUE

 Filed Under: Business & Corporate Taxation, State Audits, State Tax Appeals